-Confidentiality will be upheld by all parties to the highest degree possible at all stages of the grievance.
+Confidentiality will be upheld by all parties to the highest degree possible at all stages of this grievance.
 This means that no issue regarding the grievance will be discussed with any person who is not directly involved in the grievance process.

-- Matters Not Open to a Formal Grievance
+Matters Not Open to a Formal Grievance

-- A student disagrees with an instructor’s evaluation of the student’s academic work—unless the claim alleges discrimination, in which case the scope of the grievance may widen to include disparate treatment of an individual student enrolled in a course.
+A student disagrees with an instructor’s evaluation of the student’s academic work—unless the claim alleges discrimination, in which case the scope of the grievance may widen to include disparate treatment of an individual student enrolled in a course

-- A student has previously submitted the same grievance or a grievance based on the same circumstances;
+A student has previously submitted the same grievance or a grievance based on the same circumstances

-- A student’s claim is against a College policy or procedures, or a College employee acting in compliance with those policies/procedures.
+A student’s claim is against a College policy or procedures, or a College employee acting in compliance with those policies/procedures